vigneshwaran/vigneshwaran.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+# subtitle: Why you'd want to go on a date with me
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is _Vigneshwaran N_.
+I am a Computer Science Engineering Student.

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?

-### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+I am a/an
+ * Introvert
+ * Computer nerd

+Passionate about

+- Competitive Programming
+- Deep Learning

+Currently working on development of Magnus Rover in the field of autonomous navigation.

+Love playing video games.